jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 outbound network communications from organizational endpoints maximally restrictive.

-The above concepts could be beneficial to an organization but may not be realizable.
+The above concepts could be beneficial to an organization, but may not be realizable.

 As stated previously, re-architecting networks is difficult, expensive, and time-consuming.
 Even if viable, it is not a practical short-term